junxit/us-congress-bills-115/bill.md

   >     - **(A)** immediately correct the applicable record; and
   >     - **(B)** not later than 3 days after the determination, remove the record from the website of the Department of Justice and any other location where the record was published.
   > - **(e)** *Incentives* For each of fiscal years 2018 through 2022, the Attorney General shall give affirmative preference to all Bureau of Justice Assistance discretionary grant applications of a State or Indian tribal government that received a determination of substantial compliance under subsection (c) for the fiscal year in which the grant was solicited.
+  > - **(f)** *Biennial assessment* Every 2 years, the Attorney General shall assess the extent to which the actions taken under the Fix NICS Act of 2017 have resulted in improvements in the National Instant Criminal Background Check System established under section 103 of the Brady Handgun Violence Prevention Act (34 U.S.C.
+40903).
+  >
+  > ## § 108.
+Notification to law enforcement agencies of prohibited purchase of a firearm
+  >
+  > - **(a)** *In general* In the case of a background check conducted by the National Instant Criminal Background Check System pursuant to the request of a licensed importer, licensed manufacturer, or licensed dealer of firearms (as such terms are defined in section 921 of title 18, United States Code), which background check determines that the receipt of a firearm by a person would violate subsection (g) or (n) of section 922 of title 18, United States Code, and such determination is made after 3 business days have elapsed since the licensee contacted the System and a firearm has been transferred to that person, the System shall notify the law enforcement agencies described in subsection (b).
+  > - **(b)** *Law enforcement agencies described* The law enforcement agencies described in this subsection are the law enforcement agencies that have jurisdiction over the location from which the licensee contacted the system and the law enforcement agencies that have jurisdiction over the location of the residence of the person for which the background check was conducted, as follows:
+  >   - **(1)** The field office of the Federal Bureau of Investigation.
+  >   - **(2)** The local law enforcement agency.
+  >   - **(3)** The State law enforcement agency.

 - **(b)** *Table of contents* The table of contents in section 1(b) of the NICS Improvement Amendments Act of 2007 (Public Law 110–180; 121 Stat.
 2559) is amended by inserting after the item relating to section 106 the following:

 ## § 6.
-BJS report on use of bump stocks in crime
+Attorney General report on use of bump stocks in crime

-- **(a)** *In general* Within 180 days after the date of the enactment of this Act, the Bureau of Justice Statistics shall prepare and submit to the Committee on the Judiciary of the House of Representatives and the Committee on the Judiciary of the Senate a written report that specifies the number of times that a bump stock has been used in the commission of a crime in the United States.
+- **(a)** *In general* Using amounts made available for research, evaluation, or statistical purposes, within 180 days after the date of the enactment of this Act, the Attorney General shall prepare and submit to the Committee on the Judiciary of the House of Representatives and the Committee on the Judiciary of the Senate a written report that—
+  - **(1)** specifies the number of instances in which a bump stock has been used in the commission of a crime in the United States;
+  - **(2)** specifies the types of firearms with which a bump stock has been so used; and
+  - **(3)** contains the opinion of the Attorney General as to whether subparagraphs (B)(i) and (C)(i) of section 924(c)(1) of title 18, United States Code, apply to all instances in which a bump stock has been used in the commission of a crime of violence in the United States.
 - **(b)** *Definition of bump stock* In this section, the term bump stock means a device that—
   - **(1)** attaches to a semiautomatic rifle (as defined in section 921(a)(28) of title 18, United States Code);
   - **(2)** is designed and intended to repeatedly activate the trigger without the deliberate and volitional act of the user pulling the trigger each time the firearm is fired; and
   - **(3)** functions by continuous forward pressure applied to the rifle’s fore end in conjunction with a linear forward and backward sliding motion of the mechanism utilizing the recoil energy when the rifle is discharged.

+## § 7.
+Authorizations of appropriations

+- **(a)** *In general* There is authorized to be appropriated $100,000,000 for each of fiscal years 2018 through 2022 to carry out, in accordance with the NICS Act Record Improvement Program and the National Criminal History Improvement Program, the activities under—
+  - **(1)** section 102 of the NICS Improvement Amendments Act of 2007;
+  - **(2)** section 103 of the NICS Improvement Amendments Act of 2007;
+  - **(3)** section 102 of the Crime Identification Technology Act of 1998; and
+  - **(4)** section 106(b) of the Brady Handgun Violence Prevention Act.
+- **(b)** *Additional authorizations* Section 1001(a) of the Omnibus Crime Control and Safe Streets Act of 1968 (34 U.S.C.
+10261(a)) is amended—
+  - **(1)** in paragraph (1)—
+    - **(A)** by striking “$33,000,000” and inserting “$31,000,000”;
+    - **(B)** by striking “1994 and 1995” and inserting “2018 through 2022”; and
+    - **(C)** by inserting “, in addition to any amounts otherwise made available for research, evaluation or statistical purposes in a fiscal year” before the period; and
+  - **(2)** in paragraph (2)—
+    - **(A)** by striking “$33,000,000” and inserting “$27,000,000”;
+    - **(B)** by striking “1994 and 1995” and inserting “2018 through 2022”; and
+    - **(C)** by inserting “, in addition to any amounts otherwise made available for research, evaluation or statistical purposes in a fiscal year” before the period.